Pain can stem from many different causes and make even everyday activities cumbersome.

 How To Use Your Essential Oils For Pain Relief

-There are many ways you can use essential oils but the most common for pain relief is blending it into a massage oil.
+There are many ways you can use essential oils but the most common for pain relief is blending them into massage oil.

 While you can use any of the oils on their own, the blending of various compatible essential oils is commonplace and can greatly improve results.